karlnicolipelletero-ux/JavaFinalProject_Pelletero_KarlNicoli/README.md

 _**Problem Statement**_

-  Objectively, This program solves the problem of randomly selecting an item from a list of user-provided inputs.
+  •Objectively, This program solves the problem of randomly selecting an item from a list of user-provided inputs.
   Users often need a fair, unbiased way to choose between multiple options—whether names, numbers, tasks, or choices.

-  Subjectively, it helps people with indecisiveness when they are online.
+  •Subjectively, it helps people with indecisiveness when they are online.
 They can simply use this playful program to decide their next move.
 May it be games, things to do, and more.

-  The program allows users to enter as many items as they want and then uses a “spin-the-wheel” style roulette to highlight a random selection.
+  •The program allows users to enter as many items as they want and then uses a “spin-the-wheel” style roulette to highlight a random selection.